rei/rei-cedar-docs/docs/components/skeleton/README.md

       "image": "links/links_underlinestyle_text_do.png",
       "ratio": "16-9",
-      "alt": "A copy block using the cdr-link component which correctly underlines links.", "caption": "use to represent a yet to be loaded or updating container-based user-interface."
+      "alt": "A copy block using the cdr-link component which correctly underlines links.", "caption": "use to represent a yet-to-be-loaded or updating container-based user interface."
     },
     {
       "type": "dont",
       "image": "links/links_underlinestyle_text_dont.png",
       "ratio": "16-9",
       "alt": "TODO",
-      "caption": "use to represent a yet to be loaded or updating isolated non repeated user-interface."
+      "caption": "use to represent a yet-to-be-loaded or updating isolated non-repeated user interface."
     }
   ],
    "when": [